mosip/documentation/docs/MOSIP-Biometric-Data-Specifications.md

-Multi modal biometrics (Fingerprint, Iris, Face...) is key component in MOSIP to identify and provide a unique identity to an individual.
+Multi modal biometrics (Fingerprint, Iris, Face) is key component in MOSIP to identify and provide a unique identity to an individual.
 The page details out the specifications for Biometrics data during data acquisition and verification.

 MOSIP uses ISO specified formats to represent the biometric data, while CBEFF XML is used as a container to store and exchange multiple biometric data.
 All the biometrics data captured for an individual is stored in a single XML file.
 The ISO binary data withing XML is base64 encoded.